 • DO let us know about your event as far in advance as you can!
 The likelihood of us being able to cover an event is often dependent upon when we find out about it.

 We're sorry, but Hometown Weekly is a local newspaper first and foremost.
 Unless it's in or about one of our communities, we're not interested.

 I want you to write a story about my business!

 Typically, our business-related editorial is confined solely to community-related special events.
 Occasionally, we’ll also make exceptions for special recognitions or awards - for example, if you were to be named _______ of the Year by a prestigious publication, that’s something we might consider.
 That all being said, because we are an ad-sponsored publication, we do not write general stories on businesses or their services.

-I sent a bunch of emails about a potential story!
+I sent a bunch of emails and made a bunch of calls about a potential story!
 How come I haven’t heard back from you?

 Firstly, thank you for dropping a line!
 Please understand that due to the volume of submissions at Hometown Weekly, we are not able to address each and every one.
 If we are interested in pursuing a story or running a press release, we will be in touch!